MitiushkinaNV/RACE_NGS/README.md

   --vcf_file, Reference SNP database file (the gnomAD v.3 database https://gnomad.broadinstitute.org/ can be used, but only as a single vcf file);

-  --spec_fasta, File with reference transcripts in FASTA format (this database is required to check for the primers' specificity);
+  --spec_fasta, File with reference transcripts in FASTA format (this database is required to check for the primers' specificity, the RefSeq transcripts database https://www.ncbi.nlm.nih.gov/refseq/ is recommended);

 All optional parameters can be viewed using --help option.